Lia Bronsard: Education and career

 and earned her PhD in 1988 from New York University under the supervision of Robert V. Kohn.

 After short-term positions at Brown University, the Institute for Advanced Study, and Carnegie Mellon University, she moved to McMaster in 1992.
 She was president of the Canadian Mathematical Society for 2014–2016.

 Recognition

 Bronsard was the 2010 winner of the Krieger–Nelson Prize.

 In 2018 the Canadian Mathematical Society listed her in their inaugural class of fellows.
+She was elected to the 2026 class of Fellows of the American Mathematical Society.